michaelhayman/dogood-ios/README.md

 Contact
 ---

-Please contact <michael@springbox.ca> if you have any issues installing the app or for licensing permission.
+Please contact <michael@springbox.ca> if you have any issues installing the app or if you would like for licensing permission.